The procedure of performing an appraisal deals with an estimation which forms an opinion of value.

 To defend your rights in a condemnation case.

-The point of a home inspection is to evaluate the structure of the home from bottom to top.
+The point of a home inspection is to investigate the structure of the property from basement to attic.

-The usual home inspector's report will contain an evaluation of the integrity of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The standard house inspector's report will contain an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

-Location and construction values are also a priority in an appraisal.
+Area and building prices are also precedent in an appraisal.

 The CMA will provide a non-specific figure.